jingjingwang/civic-marketplace/README.md

 Check if django tables are created in your selected backend.

 If you met any migration problem and had to clean up everything, here is a [tutorial](https://simpleisbetterthancomplex.com/tutorial/2016/07/26/how-to-reset-migrations.html) on how to reset migrations.
 Be aware that you will lose all the data by doing this.
-It happens when old migrations scripts are not applicable to the new schema.
+It happens when old migration scripts are not applicable to the new schema.

 ### Run the server on localhost